 Diversification is the practice of holding investments from different market sectors and asset classes (bonds, real estate, currencies) to minimize risks and maximize gains.
 A properly diversified portfolio could give you enough exposure to the market, while also helping you hedge volatility with safer investments.

-Diversification involves two things: picking stocks from different sectors, risk portfolios, and countries, as well as mixing different investments, such as bonds, real estate, commodities, and currencies.
-Diversification can also involve combining different investment strategies, using growth, value, and dividend investing to create a well mixed portfolio.
+Diversification involves two aspects: picking stocks from different sectors, risk portfolios, and countries; as well as mixing different types of investments, such as bonds, real estate, commodities, and currencies.
+Diversification can also involve combining different investment strategies, using growth, value, and dividend investing to create a well-mixed portfolio.

-When you’re just starting out, it can be easy to get wrapped up in dreams of getting rich quickly.
+When you’re just starting out, you can easily get wrapped up in dreams of getting rich quickly.
 As attractive as that narrative is, history shows the opposite is true.
 The most dependable way to build wealth through your investments is to hold them for the long-haul.

 With this long-term perspective, you don’t have to worry about timing the market or selling at just the right moment.
-Instead you find quality investments that will stand the test of time, helping you accrue money slowly but surely.
+Instead, you will find quality investments that will stand the test of time, helping you accrue money slowly but surely.

 As the Oracle of Omaha, Warren Buffett, has often advised: when it comes to investing, never buy something you don’t understand.
-That means both the mechanics behind certain asset classes (for example, understanding how a stock works), as well as the details behind the companies or sectors you plan to invest in.
+That means both the mechanics behind certain asset classes (for example, understanding how a stock works), as well as the fundamentals of companies, and trends of sectors (e.g., cyclical or non-cyclical) you plan to invest in.

-As an individual, this might sound time-consuming.
+As an individual investor, this might sound time-consuming.
 But your investing education doesn’t have to be a one-night cram reminiscent of a college exam night.
-You can educate yourself slowly by reading our resources on investing.
 As you read more material, and as you practice investing, you’ll start to get the hang of terms, principles, and best practices to aid your own investing strategy.